 Collision with airspace obstacles (including buildings, wind turbines, and communication towers) is a major source of mortality for migratory birds.

-In this study, we examined the flight altitudes of American woodcock equipped with GPS transmitters in 2020–2024 and compared their flight altitudes to common airspace obstacles.
+In this study, we examined the flight altitudes of American Woodcock equipped with GPS transmitters in 2020–2024 and compared their flight altitudes to common airspace obstacles.

 We found that woodcock fly lower than most nocturnal migrants, and 57% of observations fell within the altitude range of at least one airspace obstacle.